-The Sparrow Roofnest model is very similar to her Eagle cousin, just at a smaller scale.
-It includes many of the conveniences of the Eagle, like the 3” mattress, detachable shoe pockets, and anti-condensation mat.
+The Sparrow Eye Roofnest model is very similar to her XL cousin, just at a smaller scale.
+This best rooftop tent includes many of the conveniences of the XL, like the 3” mattress, detachable shoe pockets, and anti-condensation mat.

-The only real difference between this rooftop tent and The Eagle the size and weight, so if you don’t need the extra sleeping space or elbow room, this model is the perfect option.
+The only real difference between this best rooftop tent and the XL are the size and weight, so if you don’t need the extra sleeping space or elbow room, this model is the perfect option.

 Cascadia’s Mt Rainier line of tents offer an option for just about every type of camper.
 The extended vs. standard model are actually the same sleeping size and capacity.
 The difference is that the extended covers the ladder access as well.

 This makes for a mini mudroom at the front of your tent, perfect for dirty shoes, bags, or anything you don’t want to bring to bed with you.

 The amazing thing about this rooftop tent is that the bed size is a California King!
 You’ll feel like you’re nestled in the lap of luxury while you fall asleep listening to the wind rustling through the trees.

 This rooftop tent fits on most trucks and trailers.